 - Difficulty: Moderate

-Around 4:30 AM, we’ll pick you up from your hotel in Cusco and head to Km 82.
-On the way, we’ll stop in Ollantaytambo for breakfast at a local spot where you can enjoy the views of this lovely town.
-After that, we’ll continue to Km 82 (Piscacucho Village), where our trek officially kicks off.
+Around 4:30 AM, we’ll pick you up from your hotel in Cusco and drive toward Km 82, the start of the Classic Inca Trail.
+On the way, we’ll stop in Ollantaytambo for a warm breakfast at a local spot, with beautiful morning views of the Sacred Valley.
+After breakfast, we continue to Piscacucho (Km 82), where you’ll meet the trekking team and get ready to begin.

-Once we’ve explored Patallacta and Wilkarakay, we’ll hike another two hours to reach Hatunchaca village, where our chef will be waiting with a tasty lunch made from fresh, local ingredients.
+After visiting Patallacta and the viewpoint at Wilkarakay, we continue for about two more hours to Hatunchaca, where our chef will be waiting with a fresh lunch made from local ingredients.
+It’s a great moment to rest, refuel, and enjoy the scenery before the afternoon hike.

 - Campsite Altitude: 3,300 m / 10,826 ft